Questions for Mr. Bream

 - Can you tell me how many times you had two albums instead of one being nominated for a grammy award in the same year?

 - Can you tell me which one of your RCA album LP mentions the Beatles in the liner notes on the back cover?

 - Do you like Agatha Christie Mysteries?
-If so Hercules Poirot or Miss Marple?
+If so, who is your favourite - Hercules Poirot or Miss Marple?